Where and when: Caprivi Strip, Namibia and Chobe National Park, Botswana, September 2025

 We started off at the river bank – there were many animals here, but mostly elephants.

-Impalas, a type of antelopeN dart through the grass — the “fast food” of the bush, often jokingly called the McDonald’s of the savannah because they are pelntiful and not difficult to catch.
+There are plenty of Impalas, a type of antelope, often jokingly called the McDonald’s of the bush because they are plentiful and not difficult to catch.

 The fastest antelope can reach around 70 km/h, impressive until you remember a cheetah can hit 120 km/h.
 In the bush, speed is relative.